The Holiday of Holidays in Haifa is an annual festival that takes place during December. Let’s begin!

 Finally, the street lights were turned on:

 Remember I mentioned heavy traffic.
 There was one driver that was very eager to take pictures.
-He parked his car in the middle of the junction (the car on the left in the photo above) and went to take photographs.
+He parked his car in the middle of the junction (the vehicle on the left in the photo above) and went to take photographs.
 He stood there for at least five minutes.
 And then people ask why there is such heavy traffic.

-The Holiday Of Holidays – 2018
+The Holiday of Holidays – 2018

 After the disappointing parade, we headed to Wadi Nisnas.